Skip to main content

 nebula = Nebula()

-collection = nebula.create_collection(
+collection = nebula.collections.create(

 name="Research Papers",